Battle of Banja Luka: Siege of Banja Luka

 Ćatić's officers declared they would not surrender and Hildburghausen received an answer:

 The fort belongs to a bright, powerful, noble Islamic Padshah, who attained the grace of God.
-Our blessed fortress, which under its the umbrella protects our children, the homeland left over from our grandfathers, we do not give by our hands to the enemy.
+Our blessed fortress, which under its umbrella protects our children, the homeland left over from our grandfathers, we do not give by our hands to the enemy.
 We have a solid heart decision for this way, to sacrifice souls and lives for Islam and while there is anyone alive among us, we will not give up the fight.

 Hekimoğlu Ali Pasha arrives to help

 After the Austrians received news that Hekimoğlu Ali Pasha had set off with 15,000 troops to help the Banja Luka people, the city was even more heavily targeted. Ćatić sent a letter to the Travnik vizier, which was carried through enemy lines by disguised Bosniak soldiers.
 However, the letter did not reach the vizier because they had already met the army of Hekimoğlu Ali Pasha and it had been handed over to him.
 On 3 August, Hildburghausen's scouts informed him that unknown soldiers were spotted in the surrounding woods, but he made the fatal decision not to follow it further.
 This enabled the Bosniak army to approach the Austrian camp unnoticed.

-Hildburghausen expected (though he misjudged the timing) that help would be given to the Bosniak army, and he regrouped the soldiers.
+Hildburghausen expected (though he misjudged the timing) that help would arrive for the Bosniak army, and he regrouped the soldiers.
 Generals Succoi and Rommer guarded the right flank while Major General Baranyay shifted the artillery to the left bank of Vrbas.
 A considerable number of soldiers were left in reserve.
 While the Austrians regrouped, the defense troops did the same.

-The right wing of the army, which came to the aid of the defenders, was commanded by Krajina Captain Mehmed Bey Fidahić; 4th sanjak of the Bosnian eyalet is placed on the left wing.
+The right wing of the army, which came to the aid of the defenders, was commanded by Krajina Captain Mehmed Bey Fidahić; 4th sanjak of the Bosnian eyalet was placed on the left wing.
 Among the soldiers were ulema, muderis, etc. There were also Orthodox people faithful to the Bosnian Eyalet and Franciscans who provided material assistance to the army.

-Prior to the arrival of the relieve force, the ratio of attackers to defenders was about 3 to 1; the Austrian army had about 17,000 and the Bosniak had 5,000 men.
+Prior to the arrival of the relief force, the ratio of attackers to defenders was about 3 to 1; the Austrian army had about 17,000 and the Bosniak had 5,000 men.